fer-osorio/cipher-fortis/README.md

 - ECB [Electronic Code Book]
 - CBC [Cipher Block Chaining]
-- PVS [Pi and Variable Sbox] (Experimental, not specified in the standard)

 And all key length specified in the standard (that is: 128, 192 and 256 bits) are supported.
 Also, the supported files are